lhcb/starterkit-lessons/using-the-grid/local-grid-proxy.md

 # Creating a grid proxy without LbScripts

+On the grid VOMS (Virtual Organization Membership Service) is used to provide authentication when accessing grid resources.
+This works by using your certificate to create a local proxy credential which can then be used by applications for a limited time.

+LbScripts provides a useful command `lhcb-proxy-init` which is used to create a proxy.
-Sometimes it is useful to create a grid proxy when LbScripts (and therefore `lhcb-proxy-init`) is unavailable.
+It is sometimes useful however, to create a grid proxy when LbScripts is unavailable.
 The most commonly use for this is to be able to access data at grid sites using XRootD.

-Fortunately a grid proxy can be easily created using [voms](https://italiangrid.github.io/voms/index.html) as follows.
+Fortunately VOMS can be easily installed and used without requiring the full LHCb environment.

 ## Installation

-The voms client can be installed in the following ways, if your operating system isn't listed see [here](https://github.com/italiangrid/voms-clients) (and consider [making a pull request](../CONTRIBUTING.html) to update this guide).
+The VOMS client can be installed in the following ways, if your operating system isn't listed see [here](https://github.com/italiangrid/voms-clients) (and consider [making a pull request](../CONTRIBUTING.html) to update this guide).

 #### macOS with [homebrew](https://brew.sh)